nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/07_Service_mesh_client_creds_flow/README.md

 ```
 You should receive a 200 response code along with the header `Authorization` and value `Bearer $TKN` including the productpage payload.

 Congratulations!
-You successfully secured the `bookinfo` `productpage` service using the OAuth2 `Client Credentials` flow.
+You successfully secured the `bookinfo` `productpage` service using the OIDC OAuth2 `Client Credentials` flow.

 ***NOTE***
 ***